-I’ll share seven easy swaps for a more sustainable kitchen that we’ve made over the years and in the last few months!
-These changes have reduced our trips to the big trash bin and our reliance on products that need to be replaced time and again.
+A more sustainable kitchen can be achieved with a few easy swaps.
+These are changes we’ve made over the years and in the last few months!
+They’ve reduced our trips to the big trash bin and our reliance on products that need to be replaced time and again.
 They are also completely within our control.
 How many things can you say that about these days?

 Remember way back in March when stay at home orders became a thing?
 (How can you not?!)
 With all of us at home, all the time, cleaning and sanitizing everything, the waste we produced grew overnight.
 On top of anxiety over the virus, virtual learning and social distancing, I also began to worry even more about our personal impact on the environment.